-The Sonata Hybrid is the efficiency-minded, gas-electric version of Hyundai's popular midsize sedan.
-It offers a high level of content in a stylish wrapper, but many competing hybrids feature significantly more impressive fuel economy.
+The Sonata Hybrid is the efficiency-minded, gasoline-electric version of Hyundai's popular midsize sedan.
+It offers a high level of content in a stylish wrapper, and for the first time, offers class-competitive fuel economy in the hybrid segment.

 Most hybrids are all about fuel economy, and the Sonata Hybrid is no exception to the rule.
 However, it goes about its high-mileage mission in a slightly different manner than most other gas-electric vehicles, giving it a unique set of strengths and weaknesses that should be fully considered by prospective buyers.